From BR Bullpen

 Biographical Information

-Pedro Báez has twice been picked for the Futures Game.
+Pedro Báez has twice been picked for the Futures Game as an infielder, but made the big leagues as a pitcher.

 Báez was signed by Los Angeles Dodgers scout Elvio Jimenez for $200,000 in 2007.
 He debuted that year in pro ball, hitting .274/.341/.408 for the GCL Dodgers.
 He had 39 RBI in 53 games, the second-highest RBI total in the Gulf Coast League after Alfredo Silverio.
 Pedro was rated the league's #6 prospect by Baseball America, trailing only Michael Burgess, Jesus Montero, Ben Revere, Che-Hsuan Lin and John Tolisano.